 Measuring accessibility comes in a few forms.
-The primary rule is to build with WCAG (Web Content Accessibility Guidelines) compliance in mind, which was released by the W3C (World Wide Web Consortium).
+The primary rule followed by most web accessibility services is to build with WCAG (Web Content Accessibility Guidelines) compliance in mind, which was released by the W3C (World Wide Web Consortium).
 WCAG is a set of website accessibility guidelines that have different versions of standards, namely measured in three tiers: A, AA, and AAA.
 The more A’s the higher the compliance.
 The first standard, version 1.0 which was published May 5, 1999, was revolutionary at the time.
-For web accessibility today, WCAG version 2.1 is the norm.
+For web accessibility services today, WCAG version 2.1 is the norm.

 Color Contrast Audit